 The following reflections offer a different lens, one that honors the body’s wisdom, makes room for emotional expression, and gently challenges the idea that we need to fix ourselves in order to be okay.

-Not everything that looks like a problem is a malfunction.
+Not everything that presents itself as a problem is actually a malfunction.

 Our fix-it culture often mistakes emotional expression for weakness.